Dave-HG/A-graph-based-algorithm-for-detecting-lncRNAs-through-RNA-secondary-structure-analysis/Humans/README.md

 We present a graph-based algorithm to represent and  compare RNA secondary structures.
 Rooted tree graphs were used to compare two groups of Humans RNA sequences: lncRNAs and not lncRNAs, by searching for structural similarities between each group.
 When applied to a novel candidate sequence dataset, the algorithm evaluated whether characteristic structures identified in known lncRNAs recurred.
 If so, the sequences were classified as likely lncRNAs.

 # These are some basic instructions to use the algorithms necessary to obtain possible lncRNAs.
-It is divided into three steps:
+It is divided into four steps:

 1. Use a folding program, such as NupackWeb, to give the RNA raw sequences from sets A, B and C, obtain the DBN sets ^A (lncRNAS_H_DBN.xls), ^B (no-lncRNAs_H_DBN.xls) and ^C (possible-lncRNAS_H_DBN.xls).